weu2/app/README.md

 5. Set `Local path` to any folder you want to download into.
 6. Click `Clone`.

-## To update your files to the most recent version
+## To update your files from here
 1. Open GitHub Desktop.
 2. Click the `Fetch Origin` button in the top bar.
+This checks for changes.
+3. If the button changes to `Pull Origin`, changes were found.
+Click `Pull Origin` to update your files.

 ## To start the development servers